Frequently Asked Questions

 For optimal results:

-1. When to prune: After the last harvest, typically in May-June.
+1. When to prune: After the last harvest, typically in October-November.

-2. Main stem: Remove branches growing up the main stem.
+2. Main stem: Remove branches growing up the main stem (undergrowth).

-3. Old growth: Selectively remove older branches from underneath.
+3. Old growth: Selectively remove older branches from underneath that get no sunlight, or any that are diseased, or malformed.

-6. Maintenance pruning: Continue pruning to maintain fruit production and size for September-October flowering.
+6. Maintenance pruning: Continue pruning to maintain fruit production and size for May-June flowering.

 Branch Selection